scdekov/markdown-cv/index.md

 The more mature part of my work in Tradeo was interesting and challenging.
 I worked with new technologies, also managing people and tasks.
 Actively contributing to the code review process.

 Developing features and services within a highly reliable NodeJS backend.
-Starting from scratch a CMS project as a head developer Dealing with various high-level design decisions
+Starting from scratch a CMS project as a lead developer.
+Dealing with various high-level design decisions.

 ### Junior web developer